Book an appointment

 Once extracted, the marrow concentrate with the adult repair cells and growth factors are spun down for separation in a special machine.
 Once ready, the cells are then implanted into the problem area.

-Is this procedure approved by the FDA?
+Is this Procedure Approved by the FDA?

-What Conditions can Repair Cell Therapy treat?
+What Conditions Can Stem Cell Therapy Treat?

 • Spine - Disc related back pain, Facet joint disease, Degenerative disc disease